-- (3) The proxy forwarder generates a notification using the procedures described in the preceding section on Notification Originators, with the following exceptions: - The contextEngineID and contextName values from the original received notification are used. - The outgoing management targets previously determined are used. - No filtering mechanisms are applied.

-- The variable-bindings from the original received notification are used, rather than retrieving variable-bindings from local MIB instrumentation.
-In particular, no access-control is applied to these variable-bindings. - If the original notification contains a Confirmed-Class PDU, then any outgoing management targets, for which the outgoing SNMP version does not support and PDU types which are both Notification-Class and Confirmed-Class PDUs, will not be used when generating the forwarded notifications. - If, for any of the outgoing management targets, the incoming SNMP version and the outgoing SNMP version support different PDU versions, the proxy forwarder may need to perform a translation on the PDU.
-(A method for performing such a translation is described in [COEX].) - (4) If the original received notification contains an Unconfirmed-Class PDU, processing of the notification is now completed.
-Otherwise, the original received notification must contain a Confirmed-Class PDU, and processing continues. - (5) If the forwarded notifications included any Confirmed-Class PDUs, processing continues when the procedures described in the section for Notification Originators determine that either: - None of the generated notifications containing Confirmed-Class PDUs have been successfully acknowledged within the longest of the time intervals, in which case processing of the original notification is halted, or, - At least one of the generated notifications containing Confirmed-Class PDUs is successfully acknowledged, in which case a response to the original received notification containing an Confirmed-Class PDU is generated as described in the following steps. - (6) A Response-Class PDU is constructed, using the values of request-id and variable-bindings from the original received Notification-Class PDU, and error-status and error-index values of 0. - (7) The Dispatcher is called using the returnResponsePdu abstract service interface.
-Parameters are: - The messageProcessingModel is the originally received value. - The securityModel is the originally received value.
+- (3) The proxy forwarder generates a notification using the procedures described in the preceding section on Notification Originators, with the following exceptions: - The contextEngineID and contextName values from the original received notification are used. - The outgoing management targets previously determined are used. - No filtering mechanisms are applied. - The variable-bindings from the original received notification are used, rather than retrieving variable-bindings from local MIB instrumentation.
+In particular, no access-control is applied to these variable-bindings, nor to the value of the variable-binding containing snmpTrapOID.0. - If the original notification contains a Confirmed-Class PDU, then any outgoing management targets for which the outgoing SNMP version does not support any PDU types that are both Notification-Class and Confirmed-Class PDUs will not be used when generating the forwarded notifications. - If, for any of the outgoing management targets, the incoming SNMP version and the outgoing SNMP version support different PDU versions, the proxy forwarder may need to perform a translation on the PDU.
+(A method for performing such a translation is described in [RFC2576].) - (4) If the original received notification contains an Unconfirmed-Class PDU, processing of the notification is now completed.
+Otherwise, the original received notification must contain Confirmed-Class PDU, and processing continues.

-- The securityName is the originally received value. - The securityLevel is the originally received value. - The contextEngineID is the originally received value. - The contextName is the originally received value. - The pduVersion indicates the version of the PDU constructed in step (6) above. - The PDU is the value constructed in step (6) above. - The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the originally received value. - The statusInformation indicates that no error occurred and that a Response-Class PDU message should be generated.
+- (5) If the forwarded notifications included any Confirmed-Class PDUs, processing continues when the procedures described in the section for Notification Originators determine that either: - None of the generated notifications containing Confirmed-Class PDUs have been successfully acknowledged within the longest of the time intervals, in which case processing of the original notification is halted, or, - At least one of the generated notifications containing Confirmed-Class PDUs is successfully acknowledged, in which case a response to the original received notification containing an Confirmed-Class PDU is generated as described in the following steps. - (6) A Response-Class PDU is constructed, using the values of request-id and variable-bindings from the original received Notification-Class PDU, and error-status and error-index values of 0. - (7) The Dispatcher is called using the returnResponsePdu abstract service interface.
+Parameters are: - The messageProcessingModel is the value from the processPdu call. - The securityModel is the value from the processPdu call. - The securityName is the value from the processPdu call. - The securityLevel is the value from the processPdu call. - The contextEngineID is the value from the processPdu call. - The contextName is the value from the processPdu call. - The pduVersion indicates the version of the PDU constructed in step (6) above. - The PDU is the value constructed in step (6) above. - The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the value from the processPdu call. - The statusInformation indicates that no error occurred and that a Response-Class PDU message should be generated.